|

 I've dug out the plants in the image.
 They were adjacent a shared-use (walking and cycling) path adjacent to the Len Howard Conservation Park near where I live.
 Had they been left the weed could easily have invaded the park.
 In another reserve area, against the coast, there were about 50 of these plants adjacent to a 300 metre section of path through what I believe is otherwise mostly native bush.
 They could be removed in an hour or so.
 (I have often removed 200 in less than an hour).
 Dozens of people would walk past these weeds every day.
 Does the fact that no one bothers removing these particular plants say something about how little the great majority of people care for our shared environment?
 Or would the main problem be ignorance?
 Give some time and effort to our communitySo many people look after their own gardens with great care, yet do nothing at all for the parks and paths in their communities.
 I find this mystifying.

-Will we ever put the environment first?If we destroy our environment we destroy ourselves.If our children and grandchildren are to have a planet to live on that is not greatly inferior to the one that we enjoy we must place the good of our environment first.
+Will humanity ever put the environment first?If we destroy our environment we destroy ourselves.If our children and grandchildren are to have a planet to live on that is not greatly inferior to the one that we enjoy we must place the good of our environment first.
 Unfortunately that that goes against human nature:

 A small altruistic act